darkcarard/RedditsReader/README.md

 # RedditsReader
-Android app for read Reddit posts.
-Posts can be read online or offline.
+Android app for list and view Subreddits.
+You can use the app in online/offline mode Edit